somnusjs/somnus/README.md

 ## Migration

+- From 1.1.x to 2.x.x

+  v2.0.0 marks the transitioning to NodeJS v6, which enables a lot of new ES sweetness while using `babel` to allow the `async-await` syntax.
+There is no obvious breaking changes, except that you must use NodeJS >= 6.1.0.
+If you got errors related to `dtrace-provider`, please remove that npm module, then install it again.

 - From 1.0.x to 1.1.x:

   There is a breaking change.
 Before, it was `let somnus = require('somnus');`, now it is `let somnus = require('somnus').init();`.
 This allows passing in an optional config object to initialize Somnus.
 One use for it is to pass the key `accessControlAllowOrigin` with a desired value.

 FAQs
 ====